-- Turbidity levels during this deployment period ranged within 1.3 NTU and 39.9 NTU (Figure 12). - As a result of a transmission error with Water Survey of Canada's data there is a gap in stage data from January 25th, 2014 at 2:15 PM to January 28th, 2014 at 9:15 AM. - The turbidity sensor on this instrument can read turbidity values between 0 NTU and 3000 NTU.
-However a turbidity reading of 3000 NTU is always identified as an error reading and should not be used as a valid reading or included in any statistical analysis. - This brook naturally contains a large amount of algal growth.
+Turbidity levels during this deployment period ranged within 0.8 NTU and 177.8 NTU (Figure 12).

+The turbidity sensor on this instrument can read turbidity values between 0 NTU and 3000 NTU.
+However a turbidity reading of 3000 NTU is always identified as an error reading and should not be used as a valid reading or included in any statistical analysis.

+This brook naturally contains a large amount of algal growth.
 There is aquatic vegetation present during the winter months but for the most part the higher algal growth is during the warmer seasons.
-It is during those times that it sometimes becomes a hindrance for the water quality instrument. - The turbidity events noted during this deployment period, correlated with increases in stage and in turn precipitation events.
+It is during those times that it sometimes becomes a hindrance for the water quality instrument.

+The turbidity events noted during this deployment period, correlated with increases in stage and in turn precipitation events.
 Jointly rainfall and precipitation can have the ability of increasing the presence of suspended material in water.

-Turbidity and Stage Level at

-Outer Cove Brook at Clovelly Golf Course
+Turbidity and Stage Level at Outer Cove Brook at Clovelly Golf Course

-Figure 12: Quarter-hourly turbidity (NTU) and stage level (m) values at Outer Cove Brook at Clovelly Golf Course for the deployment period January 21, 2014 to February 21, 2014.
+Figure 12: Quarter-hourly turbidity (NTU) and stage level (m) values at Outer Cove Brook at Clovelly Golf Course.